Couples Weekend: Production

 In April 2025, it was announced Alexandra Daddario, Daveed Diggs, Josh Gad and Ashley Park had joined the cast of the film, with Nora Kirkpatrick directing from a screenplay she wrote.

 Release

 It had its world premiere at the 2025 Tribeca Festival on June 8, 2025.

+Reception

+On review aggregator Rotten Tomatoes, 55% of 22 critics gave the film a positive review, with an average rating of 6.0/10.